 Let’s say that you have now decided that ecommerce is the right business model for you.
 That’s great!
-Now it’s time for you to make another important decision, deciding what specific product niche you want to build your online business around.
+Now it’s time for you to make another important decision, deciding what specific niche you want to build your online business on.

 One of the biggest possible mistakes anyone can make with their online business is getting in too fast without proper consideration of the right product niche.
-This is an important strategic decision that you have to make for your brand in order for you to become successful.
+This is an important strategic decision that you have to make for your brand to become successful.
 You don’t want to rush into an unprofitable choice.

-If you are passionate about your niche, then the drive to be the best in the industry should come more naturally than if you are working on a niche that won’t provide you the same interest or motivation.
-You’ll be more likely to abandon a project or niche that you don’t really care about.
-At the same time, you’ll also be working with a target market that share the same interests as you, meaning you’ll have a better understanding of their wants and needs, because they align with yours.
+If you are passionate about your niche, then the drive to be the best in the industry should come more naturally than if you were working on a niche that won’t provide you the same interest or motivation.
+You’ll be more likely to abandon a project or niche that you don’t care about.
+At the same time, you’ll also be working with a target market that shares the same interests as you, meaning you’ll have a better understanding of their wants and needs because they align with yours.

-However, being passionate about something doesn’t necessarily lead to the success of your niche.
+However, being passionate about something doesn’t necessarily lead to the success of your business.
 Your passion could also be detrimental to your ecommerce enterprise if not as many people share your interest.
-There needs to be an existing market to actually sell to.
+There needs to be an existing and large enough target market to sell to.

-You have to be wary of the fact that passion can blind, and in business, you will still have to take an objective stand and make practical business decisions based on facts and figures.
+You have to be wary of the fact that your hobby won’t necessarily lead to profitability, and in business, you will still have to take an objective stand and make practical business decisions based on facts and figures.

 Don’t Be Too Quick To Jump In

 This is precisely the reason why many ecommerce businesses fail.
-Popular niches attract businesses like flies, but also has them dropping like flies.
-Remember that and approach with caution.
+Popular niches attract businesses like flies, but also have them dropping like flies.

 Choosing the right niche for you may not be about the hottest craze and jumping on it, because everybody is probably on it already, and crazes don’t last.
 It’s also not going to be about getting into the widest category imaginable and selling everything under the sun.

 Instead, don’t be afraid to look for smaller subsets of the larger category.
-Narrowing down the category will help you stand out and will lead you to a niche with less competition and a narrower target audience to feed into your business.
+Narrowing down the category will help you stand out and will lead you to a niche with less competition and a narrower target audience to serve.
 Less competition will help you get on top of the game to dominate your target market.

 Do More Research

-Now that we have determined that you can’t just jump into the first over saturated niche you find without much thought in the possibility you might wind up floating in the tide of your competition, it’s time to do some more research.
+Now that we have determined that you can’t just jump into the first over-saturated niche you find, it’s time to do some more research.

 You can begin your research as you normally would, with a simple Google search on “trending niches” as well as “low competition niches”.
 There are also many other tools available online for you to track the rise, fall, and stability of various niches using keyword searches.
-One such tool is Google Trends, which will show you graphs on the peak and decline of people’s interest.
+One such tool is Google Trends, which will show you graphs on the peak and decline of people’s interest in a specific niche.

 Ask Yourself: Is This Niche a Passing Fad?

 These are questions you need to ask yourself about the future of your niche because it is also the future of your business.
-For instance, according to Oberlo, watches fell into the highest performing niche category of 2018, while The Insider is predicting that analogue watches will become obsolete by 2020.
-There’s no way of telling whether the analogue watch, with its traditional clock face—a style staple for centuries, will really be overrun by smart watches, but these are just the kind of things that you have to consider when choosing your niche.
+For instance, according to Oberlo, watches fell into the highest performing niche category of 2018, while The Insider is predicting that analog watches will become obsolete by 2020.
+There’s no way of telling whether the analog watch, with its traditional clock face—a classic style staple, will be overrun by smartwatches, but these are just the kind of things that you have to consider when choosing your niche.